What Is Vulvar Cancer?

 Vulvar Cancer Diagnosis

+- Biopsy.
 Your doctor might take a bit of tissue for a specialist to look at under a microscope.
-This is called a biopsy.

-Imaging tests like X-rays, CT and PET scans, and MRIs make detailed pictures inside your body to tell your doctor if you have cancer or how far it’s spread.
+- Imaging tests.
+X-rays, CT and PET scans, and MRIs make detailed pictures of the inside of your body to tell your doctor if you have cancer or how far it’s spread.

 Vulvar Cancer Treatment